Definition and Example of 130/30 Funds

 Because they combine both long and short positions, 130/30 funds can increase long exposure to attractive stocks.
 The fund begins with 100% long positions, then shorts the least attractive holdings 30%, using the proceeds to increase long equity exposure by 30%.
 This leads to a result of 130% long.

-Let’s look at a simple example to understand the concept of 130/30 funds:
+Let’s look at a simple example to better explain the concept of 130/30 funds:

-- The fund has $1 million of assets for which it buys $1 million of securities (100% long).
+- Let's say a fund has $1 million of assets, with which it buys $1 million of securities (100% long).

 - Now we have a 130/30 fund.

-The 130/30 fund structure is particularly interesting to the active fund manager who believes he/she adds value by picking and choosing individual stocks.
-For instance, the traditional fund manager can choose stocks that they believe will increase in value -- investing 100% of the portfolio in their stock selections.
-On the other hand, a fund manager of a 130/30 fund also has 100% exposure to the market but makes investment decisions with 160% of portfolio’s assets.
+The 130/30 fund structure may work very well for the active fund manager who wants to add value by picking and choosing single stocks.
+For instance, the traditional fund manager can choose stocks that they think will increase in value, and they invest 100% of the portfolio in these stock choices.
+On the other hand, the fund manager of a 130/30 fund also has a net exposure to the market of 100%, but they are able to invest with 160% of the portfolio’s assets.

-How do they achieve 100% exposure to the market and make investment decisions with 160% of the portfolio’s assets?
-As in the example above, the fund manager decides to buy stocks worth a total of 130% of the fund’s assets and decides to short stocks worth 30% of the funds’ assets.
-The fund exposure to the market is 130% positive and 30% negative which nets to 100% and he/she has made active decisions totaling 160% of the portfolio (130% long, 30% short).
+How do they reach 100% exposure to the market and invest with 160% of the portfolio’s assets?
+As in the example above, the fund manager decides to buy stocks worth a total of 130% of the fund’s assets, and decides to short stocks worth 30% of the fund's assets.
+The fund's exposure to the market is 130% positive and 30% negative, which nets to 100%.
+They have made active choices with a gross exposure of 160% of the portfolio (130% long, 30% short).